-The synthesis of titanium frameworks still remains limited by the difficulties in controlling the high reactivity of Ti4+ ions in solution, which precludes the formation of persistent SBUs with the symmetry and connectivity required to target predefined topologies.
-We have shown the general value of MUV-10(Ca) as a precursor for directing the formation of mesoporous or microporous heterometallic titanium-organic frameworks at low temperature by exchange reactions with first-row transition metals.
-Metal exchange at the soft positions of the cluster induces a MOF-to-MOF transformation that is controlled by the formation of thermodynamically favored heterometallic clusters.
-As summarized in Figure 7, the nuclearity and nodes of connection of the resulting metal clusters are controlled by the metal incorporated and direct the assembly of binary frameworks according to the principles of reticular chemistry.
-In comparison to direct synthesis, this metal-induced topological transformation is a dynamic phenomenon and can be used to gain control over the formation of hierarchical micro-/mesopore structures by controlling the extent of transformation with time for the synthesis of mixed phases.
-Our results also suggest that this method enables the formation of heterometallic titanium MOFs that are not accessible under solvothermal conditions at high temperature, thus opening the door to the synthesis of additional titanium heterometallic phases not limited to trimesate linkers.
-On the basis of the advantageous properties of titanium and the intrinsic advantages of mixed-metal MOFs over their homometallic counterparts in applications such as gas storage/separation and heterogeneous catalysis, 18,19 we are confident that this approach might represent a turning point for the synthesis and general applications of titanium frameworks in a broad context.
+the assembly of binary frameworks according to the principles of reticular chemistry.
+Compared to direct synthesis, this metal-induced topological transformation is a dynamic phenomenon and can be used to gain control over the formation of hierarchical micro/mesopore structures by controlling the extent of transformation with time for the synthesis of mixed phases.
+Our results also suggest that this method enables the formation of heterometallic titanium MOFs that are not accessible under solvothermal conditions at high temperature, thus opening the door for the synthesis multiple titanium heterometallic phases in the near future.
+Based on the advantageous properties of titanium and the intrinsic advantages of mixed-metal MOFs over their homometallic counterparts in applications as gas storage/separation or heterogeneous catalysis,^{18,19} we are confident this approach might represent a turning point for the synthesis and general applications of titanium frameworks in a broad context.